Are you looking for an English accent course? Read about our English accent training classes.

 The answer is – rhoticity.
 Rhoticity refers to the pronunciation of Rs.
 The presence or absence of rhoticity in an accent is one of the most prominent distinctions by which varieties of English can be classified.

-American and British accents and the letter R: the differences
+American English and British English accents and the letter R. Are they different?

 By contrast, a British English speaker omits those Rs altogether.
 The Rs become silent.